paulyorde/wpangular/readme.md

-# angularjs-lynda
+# WordPress and Angularjs
-AngularJS theme for Lynda Course Using Wordpress custom theme
+Custom Wordpress theme using Angular JS